 This course will help you to develop skills which will be useful in a wide range of jobs such as tourism, teaching, planning, human resources, business, recruitment, politics, wildlife, ICT, advertising, banking, sustainability and environmental sciences.
 Geography links extremely well with specialist science and arts subjects, so it is ideal for a balanced curriculum.
 As a degree subject it has one of the highest rates of employability, being highly valued by employers.

-Mrs Drodge - dannidrodge@theswanageschool.co.uk
+Mrs Drodge: dannidrodge@theswanageschool.co.uk

-Website for this course: http://www.aqa.org.uk/subjects/geography/gcse/geography-8035
+EXAM BOARD: AQA www.aqa.org.uk/subjects/geography/gcse/geography-8035